 Along with sharing these portraits, I’ll also be including some of my best tips for drawing realistic portraits.

-As always, I’ll be including a link to artists social media account or website.
-If you enjoy their work, please make sure you support the artist by liking their work on social media, buying their art, etc.
+As always, I’ll be including a link to the artist’s social media account or website.
+If you enjoy their work, please make sure you support the artist by liking their work on social media, and buying their art.